Edmund Knowles Muspratt: Politics and personal life

 Muspratt became interested in politics, being influenced by the writings of John Stuart Mill and was a believer in free trade.
 He was an active member of the Financial Reform Association which continued the policy of the Anti-Corn Law League.
-In 1885 when Widnes became a parliamentary constituency, he offered himself as a Liberal candidate but was defeated.
+In 1885, when Widnes became a parliamentary constituency, he offered himself as a Liberal candidate but was defeated.

 He was a member of Liverpool town council and Lancashire County Council, and chairman of Liverpool chamber of commerce.
-In 1881 he played a part in founding University College, Liverpool.
+In 1881, he played a part in founding University College, Liverpool.
 When this became the University of Liverpool in 1903 he was elected the President of its Council.
 He was given the honorary degree of LLD by the university in 1907.
 In 1878 he became a Fellow of the Institute of Chemistry.
-He was a member of the Society of Chemical Industry, being its Vice–President from 1881–1885, 1886–1889 and 1893–1895, and its President from 1885–1886.
-In 1910 he helped to establish the Liverpool repertory theatre.
+He was a member of the Society of Chemical Industry, being its Vice–President from 1881 to 1885, 1886 to 1889 and 1893 to 1895, and its President from 1885 to 1886.
+In 1910, he helped to establish the Liverpool repertory theatre.
 He wrote an autobiography which was published in 1917 entitled My Life and Work.
 He died in 1923 at Seaforth Hall, the house built by his father.